liquity/bold/README.md

 ### Protection against upward market price manipulation

-The smaller LSTs (RETH, OSETH, ETHX) have lower liquidity and thus it is cheaper for a malicious actor to manipulate their market price.
+The smaller LST i.e. RETH has lower liquidity and thus it is cheaper for a malicious actor to manipulate their market price.

 The impacts of downward market manipulation are bounded - it could result in excessive liquidations and branch shutdown, but should not affect other branches nor BOLD stability.

 However, upward market manipulation could be catastrophic as it would allow excessive BOLD minting from Troves, which could cause a depeg.

-The system mitigates this by taking the minimum of the LST-USD prices derived from market and canonical rates on the RETH, ETHX and OSETH PriceFeeds.
+The system mitigates this by taking the minimum of the LST-USD prices derived from market and canonical rates on the RETHPriceFeed.
 As such, to manipulate the system price upward, an attacker would need to manipulate both the market oracle _and_ the canonical rate which would be much more difficult.

 However this is not the only LST/oracle risk scenario.
 There are several to consider - see the [LST oracle risks section](#lst-oracle-risks).